-Phishing sites were set up last June to mimic the Senate's Active Directory Federation Services (ADFS) server, according to BankInfoSecurity.
+Phishing sites were set up last June to mimic the Senate's Microsoft Entra ID Federation Services (ADFS) server, according to BankInfoSecurity.
 The server provides single sign-on access to multiple organizations' systems and applications.

 While the U.S. Senate's ADFS server isn't Internet-facing, phishing their users' credentials can help attackers move laterally and target high-profile users of interest.

 Another technique involves using stolen DNS administrator credentials to compromise the DNS settings of mail servers, changing them to point to a foreign server, according to Trend Micro.
 This allows an attacker to receive all incoming mail that would normally be sent to the victim organization.
 The Ministry of Foreign Affairs in an Eastern European country was the target of one such attack.